PlainsightAI/legacy-docs/sense-api.md

 curl "http://localhost:5001/v2/users/me"
 ```

-## User Authentication
+### 2. User Authentication

-The Sense API exposes a login endpoint for letting the user supply an email and password combination in order to authenticate.
-If the user supplies a valid email and password combination, they are rewarded with an authentication token.  **NOTE** Email validation is required for login.
+The second method uses a JSON Web Token, which a user can generate by sending a valid email and password combination to the login endpoint.
+N.B: Users must validate emails to create accounts.

 > The user logs in with their email and password combination.